-This Sunday School lesson for Good Friday was designed for parents to use with their children at home on the week of April 12, 2020.
+This Sunday School lesson for Good Friday was designed for Sunday School or parents to use with their children at home.
 Everything is included in the PDF download below (teaching notes, coloring pages, craft directions, game ideas, and worksheets).
 Use what is most helpful for your kids and ignore the rest.
 Families can also watch our children’s message, suggested music, and craft demonstration in the video playlist below.

 “Last Supper & Good Friday”